 So What Is A Good Discount Rate?

-I like to use something in the range of 9-12%.
+I like to use a post-tax discount rate of 7-12%.

 Don’t Forget Margin Of Safety

 Whatever rate you choose, never forget to apply a margin of safety because no one can accurately predict the future.
 But note that a high discount rate may warrant a lower margin of safety but that is up to the investor.